slateci/slateci.github.io/_posts/2019-12-17-logging-sidecar.md

       {{ end }}

 We will additionally need to ensure that the application container mounts the shared `log-volume` defined above.
-Under `spec.templates.spec.containers`, we will modify our application to have the additional volumeMount as well.
+The mount point of `log-volume` Under `spec.templates.spec.containers`, we will modify our application to have the additional volumeMount as well.
 It should look something like the following, in addition to whatever other volumes already exist: